 The Centre is led by a team of Directors, including a representative from each of the University's four Colleges, an HR specialist, an impact specialist, a strategy and marketing specialist and a postgraduate student representative.
 The Directors are responsible for the strategic direction of the Centre, and are supported by a project manager and administrator

-Belinda, Professor of Analytical Chemistry and Cultural Heritage, has been leading the University’s gender equality initiatives in STEM since 2012.
+Belinda has been leading the University’s gender equality initiatives since 2012.
 A nuclear chemist by training, she is particularly interested in the progression of female academics in STEM subject areas and has developed a number of supportive initiatives at Lincoln.
-Belinda is the founding director of the EGC.
 Academic profile